Privacy, Secrecy, and Storage with Multiple Noisy Measurements of Identifiers: Introduction

 This paper is organized as follows.
-In Section~\ref{sec:multimodel}, we describe our model and develop the capacity regions for the generated- and chosen-secret models.
-The key-leakage-storage capacity region of a binary source with multiple measurements at the decoder is derived in Section~\ref{sec:multimeasurecap}.
-In Section~\ref{sec:examples}, we illustrate the gains when using the true model and the maximum secret-key rates achieved by multiple encoder and decoder measurements.
-Section~\ref{sec:conclusion} concludes the paper.
+In Section~\ref{sec:multimodel}, we describe our problem and develop the key-leakage-storage regions for the GS and CS models.
+The key-leakage-storage region of a binary hidden source with multiple measurements at the decoder is derived in Section~\ref{sec:multimeasurecap}.
+In Section~\ref{sec:examples}, we illustrate gains when using the hidden source model as compared to the visible one and depict the maximum secret-key rates achieved by having multiple encoder and decoder measurements.
+Achievability proofs and converses for the derived rate regions are given in Sections~\ref{sec:achProofs} and \ref{sec:convProofs}, respectively.